 Article

-New employment rights from April 2026: Redundancy, leave, SSP and whistleblowing reforms
+In force from April 2026: Changes to collective redundancy, paternity and parental leave, SSP and whistleblowing reforms

 19 February 2026 | Applicable law: England and Wales | 2 minute read

-A number of provisions in the Employment Rights Act 2025 ('ERA 2025') are coming into force on 6 April 2026.
+A number of provisions in the Employment Rights Act 2025 ('ERA 2025') came into force on 6 April 2026.
 We set out the key changes.

 Collective redundancy consultation

-The maximum 'protective award' for failure to consult on collective redundancies will increase.
+The maximum 'protective award' for failure to consult on collective redundancies has increased.
 This may be awarded when an employer is proposing to dismiss 20 or more employees at an establishment within a 90 day period and fails to carry out collective redundancy consultation in accordance with statutory requirements.
-The award is intended to act as a penalty and is currently a maximum of 90 days' (uncapped) pay in respect of each affected employee.
-From 6 April 2026, that maximum will double to 180 days' (uncapped) pay per affected employee.
+The award is intended to act as a penalty and was previously a maximum of 90 days' (uncapped) pay in respect of each affected employee.
+From 6 April 2026, that maximum doubled to 180 days' (uncapped) pay per affected employee.
 Although further regulations about this are yet to be published, the Government information website for employers suggests that it will apply to any dismissals that take place on or after 6 April 2026.

 Day-one rights to paternity leave and unpaid parental leave

-Paternity leave and unpaid, (not shared) parental leave will become 'day one' rights, so employees will no longer need a qualifying period of employment to take such leave.
-It will also be possible to take paternity leave after shared parental leave (rather than requiring it to be taken first).
+Paternity leave and unpaid (not shared) parental leave are now 'day one' rights, so employees no longer need a qualifying period of employment to take such leave.
+It is also possible to take paternity leave after shared parental leave (rather than requiring it to be taken first).

 In cases where the mother or adopter has died, employees have had the right to 'day one' paternity leave since 18 February 2026.
 This right extends to all other cases from 6 April 2026, though employees who would not otherwise have the necessary length of service are allowed to give notices related to such leave from 18 February 2026.